lsaavedr/LowPower_Teensy3/README.md

 LowPower_Teensy3 Library - Edge
 ========================
- This is the latest code that should get pulled.
+ This is the latest code that should get branched if you want too contribute pull requests.
 If you decide to make any changes please use this branch.
 Only the latest Teensydunio release will be used.
 Older versions may or may not compile and work.

 <h4>Currently used Teensyduino Version: 1.18</h4>